-- In determining the breadth of work undertaken during the year, we considered the extent of accumulated audit and inspection knowledge as well as other available sources of information including Rhondda Cynon Taf County Borough Council's (the Council) own mechanisms for review and evaluation.
+- In determining the breadth of work undertaken during the year, we considered the extent of accumulated audit and inspection knowledge as well as other available sources of information including the Vale of Glamorgan Council's (the Council) own mechanisms for review and evaluation.
 For 2017-18, we undertook improvement assessment work at all councils.
-We also undertook work at all councils in relation to the Well-being of Future Generations Act, a service-user-perspective themed review and a review of overview and scrutiny arrangements.
-At some councils, we supplemented this work with local risk-based audits, identified in the Audit Plan for 2017-18. - The work carried out since the last Annual Improvement Report (AIR), including that of the relevant regulators, is set out in Exhibit 2.
+We also undertook work at all councils in relation to the Wellbeing of Future Generations Act, a service-user-perspective themed review and a review of overview and scrutiny arrangements.
+At some councils, we supplemented this work with local risk-based audits, identified in the Audit Plan for 2017-18. - 2 The work carried out since the last Annual Improvement Report (AIR), including that of the relevant regulators, is set out in Exhibit 2.